Doug Flutie: San Diego Chargers

 In 2001, Flutie signed with the San Diego Chargers, who had gone 1–15 in 2000.
 After opening 3–0, the Chargers slumped and were 4–2 going into Week 7, when Flutie's Chargers met Rob Johnson's Bills.
 Flutie prevailed as the new ex-Bill broke a sack attempt and ran 13 yards for the game-winning touchdown.
 It would be the last win for the Chargers in 2001, as they dropped their last nine games to finish 5–11 and cost head coach Mike Riley his job.
 (Buffalo finished 3–13 with Johnson and, later, Alex Van Pelt as starters.)
 Flutie was Drew Brees' backup in 2002.
-Brees idolized Flutie growing up, and credits Flutie with mentoring him during their time together with San Diego.
+Brees idolized Flutie growing up, and credits Flutie with mentoring him during their time together at San Diego.

 In 2003, Flutie replaced a struggling Brees when the Chargers were 1–7.
 The 41-year-old Flutie became the oldest player to score two rushing touchdowns in a game, the first player over 40 to accomplish that feat.
 He also became the oldest AFC Offensive Player of the Week, winning the award for the fourth time.
 On January 2, 2005, the season finale of the 2004 season, Flutie broke Jerry Rice's record set two weeks prior, to become the oldest player ever to score a touchdown, at 42 years and 71 days.
 Rice was 42 years and 67 days when he made his touchdown.
 Flutie's record as a starter that year was 2–3.
-He was released from the Chargers on March 13, 2005.
+He was released by the Chargers on March 13, 2005.